-Be sure to prewash your fabric before cutting into it.
+Prewash your fabric before cutting it.
 This will prevent shrinking and potential fit problems if you intend to wash the pillow cover in the future.

-If you prefer a nice fitted look for your pillow, do not add a seam allowance.
 My pillow covers are looser than I intended.
 I added 1/2 inch of seam allowance by accident!
 Do as I say, not as I do! 😁

 Equations to Determine Fabric Cutting Dimensions

-Use these simple math to find out how much fabric is needed.
+Use this simple math to find out how much fabric is needed.

 Fabric needed for the height or shorter side of the fabric